Science Project Success Story: Making paper speakers after school

-She was excited when she discovered the Science Activities for All Ages! area at Science Buddies and has used a number of these activities with students.
+She was excited when she discovered the STEM Activities for Kids area at Science Buddies and has used a number of these activities with students.
 "I've been enjoying looking to Science Buddies for some out-of-the-box ideas that kids really like.
 I feel like when I ask the kids what they want to do, they all just want to make slime.
 They'd make slime every week if they could."

 Last summer, Christina did the Paper Speakers science project with a group of 4-H students as a test to see how well the activity would work with a group.
 Since then, she has done Paper Speakers, with multiple groups of students, mostly in grades 6-8.
 When possible, Christina says she structures her activities so that students each have their own materials and are able to leave with a take-home project.
 Although she was excited about the Paper Speakers idea, she was initially worried about buying supplies to do the activity with a large number of students.
 She adapted the project materials slightly, using stereo cables that were more readily available.
 She also used plastic cups instead of paper plates.
 The shape of the cups inspired students to think of their speakers as headphones and even to work on designing headphone bands they could attach to their speakers, which added an unexpected creative engineering design angle to the activity.